parvathysjsu/FoodStrap/README.md

 A portal where extra food can be donated

 # Pre-requisites
-• A machine with NodeJS installed
+• A machine with NodeJS installed<br>
 • MongoDB installed and service running